Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 Quick and simple

-User testing confirmed that teachers can reduce redundancy and create meaningful, consistent documentation with ease.
+The final round of user testing confirmed that teachers can create meaningful, consistent documentation with ease.

 We sat down with an experienced educator to test the product against real-world expectations.
 Aside from minor changes to refine information filtering, NOTO's documentation proved to be quick to learn and easy to use.

-The next step for NOTO is live testing and observation in classrooms to validate what success looks like for educators.
+The next step is live testing and observation in classrooms to validate what success looks like for educators.

 Adoption